rbalestr-lab/stable-pretraining/README.md

     - **Custom datasets**: Any dataset that returns dictionaries

-    Once created, wrap your dataloaders in our `DataModule` for precise logging:
     ```python
     datamodule = spt.data.DataModule(train=train_dataloader, val=val_dataloader)
     ```

+### Module
-2. **module**: The key differentiator from PyTorch Lightning - **you only define the `forward` function**, not `training_step`!
+The key differentiator from PyTorch Lightning - **you only define the `forward` function**, not `training_step`!
 This unified approach computes losses and generates useful quantities that can be retrieved for monitoring and analysis:

     ```python
     # Use the pre-built forward functions from stable_pretraining